coccoinomane/web3cli/README.md

 # Multichain support

-`web3cli` comes with out-of-the-box support for [many chains](https://github.com/coccoinomane/web3cli/wiki/%E2%9B%93-Supported-chains), including Binance Chain, Avalanche and Polygon.
+`web3cli` comes with out-of-the-box support for many chains.
+To see the list of available chains, [visit the Wiki](https://github.com/coccoinomane/web3cli/wiki/%E2%9B%93-Supported-chains) or run the command `w3 chain list`.

 Pass the chain name as an optional argument: